vdwow/vdwow/README.md

 ### Hi there 👋

-Passionate about data analytics and privacy issues.
+Passionate about machine learning, AI ethics, green IT and data privacy issues.

-I enjoy to think about how related these two subjects should be, for AI to thrive through more control & confidence but also ethics & sustainability.
+I enjoy to think about how related all these subjects should be, for AI to thrive through more control & confidence but also ethics & sustainability.

 ---